binxdqt/shopify-collection-hawk-analysis-tool/README.md

 <p>If you've been using Shopify for long enough, you might have noticed that managing collections can be stressful.
 Especially when you have 50+ collections, with thousands of SKUs, the Shopify Admin UI doesn't quite cut it when you want to check something at a glance.
 User experience is paramount, and users don't want to land on empty collection pages or even worse, a collection page full of out of stock products.</p>
 <p>I wanted to create a theme section to solve many issues that I come across while managing collections across all Shopify stores that I manage, regardless of theme used.
 Which is why I created Collection Hawk.
 This section is a front-end analysis tool for Shopify stores that want to see important details about all of their collections/products in one convenient place.</p>

+<p>Sometimes the back-end filtering systems aren't strong enough, or you need an entire app to run checks like the ones mentioned above.
+However, all of the data exists right in the front-end of Shopify stores.
+Since you cannot modify Shopify's back-end to fit these purposes, we can instead create sections on the front-end that is hidden from shoppers.</p>

 <p>No more manual audits of collections, checking to see if every collection has products, and a picture, and a description.
 On top of that, <b>no more solutions that you have to pay for</b>!</p>

 <p>This theme section is 100% open-source and available for anyone to use for free.</p>